Buddhist Life Coaching with Anagārika Michael Turner | Anagārika Pasannacitta

 Man sitting waiting for his karma to ripen while being peacefully.

 If you gained any insight from this article, please consider subscribing.
-And if you wouldn't mind sharing your thoughts or just saying 'thanks' in the comment field below, it means quite a bit to me to know that I may have been of value to others.
+It would mean a lot to me if you could share your thoughts or leave a comment below to let me know if I was of benefit to you.

 If you liked this, you may also enjoy these popular posts...

-AUDIO: Tonglen Meditation — Benefits and Techniques to Cultivate Compassion and Awakening [Dharma Talk MP3]
+• MP3 AUDIO: Tonglen Meditation - Techniques to Cultivate Genuine Compassion

-How to Nurture Your "Buddha Nature" to Develop a Strong Sense of Happiness
+• How to Nurture Your "Buddha Nature" to Develop a Strong Sense of Happiness

-Pity vs Compassion: How to Spot the Difference
+• Pity vs Compassion: How to Spot the Difference

 10 Comments